 Tom Stanis is Head of Engineering at Verily Life Sciences.
 He heads projects including the development of machine learning algorithms for applications ranging from robotic-assisted surgery to diabetes management.
 Prior to joining Verily, Mr Stanis spent nine years working on core Google products and five years at Electronic Arts (EA).
 Throughout his career, his focus has been on improving the user experience, performance and scalability of systems through cross-functional collaboration.
 Mr Stanis received his B.S. from UW Madison.

-Mark Trusheim is Strategic Director, NEWDIGS, at MIT where he also co-leads the Financing and reimbursement of Cures in the US (FoCUS) Project.
-He is also a Visiting Scientist at the MIT Sloan School of Management.
-In addition, through MIT, he has served as a Special Government Employee for the FDA’s Office of the Commissioner.
-Mr Trusheim’s research focuses on the economics of biomedical innovation, especially precision medicine, adaptive pathways, platform trials and digital health advances.
-Prior to MIT, his career spanned big data at Kenan Systems, marketing at Searle Pharmaceuticals, eHealth as Vice President of Monsanto Health Solutions, genomics as President of Cereon Genomics and policy as the President of the Massachusetts Biotechnology Council.
-Mr Trusheim holds degrees in Chemistry from Stanford University and Management from MIT.
+Mark Trusheim is Strategic Director, MIT NEWDIGS where he also co-leads the Financing and reimbursement of Cures in the US (FoCUS) Project; and a Visiting Scientist at the MIT Sloan School of Management.
+Through MIT he has also served as a Special Government Employee for the FDA’s Office of the Commissioner.
+Mr Trusheim’s research focuses on the economics of biomedical innovation, especially precision financing for patient access, precision medicine, adaptive pathways, platform trials and digital health advances.
+Prior to MIT, his career spanned big data at Kenan Systems, marketing at Searle Pharmaceuticals, eHealth as Vice President of Monsanto Health Solutions, genomics as President of Cereon Genomics, and policy as the President of the Massachusetts Biotechnology Council.
+He holds degrees in Chemistry from Stanford University and Management from MIT.

 Martha Whitecotton is responsible for strategic development, execution and oversight for the Behavioral Health Service Line for Atrium Health across all care settings as well as physician services.
 She works in a dyad leadership model with the Chief Clinical Officer to build and manage a clinically relevant and fiscally prudent organization that will help meet the current and future mental health needs of the community in the growing Atrium Health coverage area.
 With a specific focus on integrating behavioral health into primary care, this team is creating a forward-thinking, innovative, value-based care delivery model for ambulatory care, driving screening and treatment upstream, leveraging a virtual care platform.